ByteBanterDK/network-setup-security/README.md

 <h2>Program Walk-through:</h2>
 <br />
-Let's start off by setting up the ARCHER AX10 Router on the computer first.
-Procced to connect your ethernet cable router to your ISP.
+<h2>Let's start off by setting up the ARCHER AX10 Router on the computer first.
+Procced to connect your ethernet cable router to your ISP</h2>
 <h5> Now go to your ISP for example BT, Virgin media or Sky.
 Then plug in the ethernet cable, that comes with your router into the Sky hub for example: </h5>
 <img src="https://i.imgur.com/qCwUNzX.jpg">
 Now we need to reset our network router, this is for me as i already set the router up before however i want to demonstrate how to reset and you can see the <body> ETHERNET CABLE</body> is plugged in back of the router into your ISP.